-REDEMPTIONS IN CONNECTION WITH OUR INITIAL BUSINESS COMBINATION OTHER PERMITTED PURCHASES OF PUBLIC SHARES BY US OR OUR AFFILIATES REDEMPTIONS IF WE FAIL TO COMPLETE AN INITIAL BUSINESS COMBINATION Impact to remaining shareholders negotiation of terms of a proposed initial business combination.
-The redemptions in connection with our initial business combination will reduce the book value per share for our remaining shareholders, who will bear the burden of the deferred underwriting commissions and taxes payable.
-If the permitted purchases described above are made there would be no impact to our remaining shareholders because the purchase price would not be paid by us.
+REDEMPTIONS IN CONNECTION WITH OUR INITIAL BUSINESS COMBINATION OTHER PERMITTED PURCHASES OF PUBLIC SHARES BY US OR OUR AFFILIATES REDEMPTIONS IF WE FAIL TO COMPLETE AN INITIAL BUSINESS COMBINATION Impact to remaining shareholders If the permitted purchases described above are made there would be no impact to our remaining shareholders because the purchase price would not be paid by us.
 The redemption of our public shares if we fail to complete our initial business combination will reduce the book value per share for the shares held by our initial shareholders, who will be our only remaining shareholders after such redemptions.